 I now realise it’s a mistake to think like this.
 It’s easy to assume that everyone experiences the world as you do, however, we’re all different, especially in the way we think.
 Just because I find the pointless nature of office work psychologically challenging, it doesn’t mean my coworkers do.
 A big factor could be that “meaning” isn’t as important to some people as it is to others.

 A while ago, I watched a video on Big Think’s Youtube channel called “8 Intelligences: Are You a Jack of All Trades or a Master of One?”.
 It’s by Howard Gardner who’s a professor of psychology at Harvard University.
-If you don’t have time to watch the video, the synopsis is there are many types of intelligence, however, society only recognises a few.
-For example, a tradesperson who’s illiterate but can fix anything around your home, or build a home for that matter is considered stupid by society’s (and certainly IQ) standards.
-The same applies would apply to a gifted musician or athlete.
+If you don’t have time to watch the video, the synopsis is that there are many types of intelligence, however, society only recognises a few.
+For example, a tradesperson who’s illiterate but can fix anything around your home, or build a home for that matter is considered stupid by society’s (and certainly IQ) standards, however, this person is clearly smart.

 In the book What Intelligence Tests Miss the author Keith Stanovich, states that IQ tests are “radically incomplete as measures of cognitive functioning” as “they fail to assess traits that most people associate with good-thinking, skills such as judgement and decision-making”.

 As others have commented on before, just because you have a high IQ score, it doesn’t mean you’re smart.
 The only thing we know for sure is that you’re good at IQ tests.

 I was never academic, I have a handful of unimpressive GCSE results, and never went to university, however, I’ve always known that I can think in ways that others don’t.
 There was no lesson at school that allowed me to put this thinking to good use.
 Instead, I had the usual options of Maths, Science, History, Geography, English, French/German, Art, and Computing.